Satan-Claws/Presentations/thesis_script_lol.md

 T_cs(cs_0, cs_1) ∧ ... ∧ T_cs(cs_k, cs_k+1) ⇒ ¬[LEP(A(cs)) ∧ UniqueQ(A(cs)) ∧ MajQ(A(cs)) ∧ UniqueVote(A(cs))]
 Where T_cs represents the concrete transition relation, cs_i are concrete states, A is the abstraction function, and the right side contains our properties and invariants.
 This approach allows us to find violations in the concrete model that manifest as violations of our abstract invariants, often with fewer BMC steps than directly checking the concrete safety property.
+Here our concerned A is just a simple projection function.

 ## 7.4 Checking Model with CBMC
 We used CBMC (C Bounded Model Checker) with various flags to check our model, including specifying properties, enabling traces, injecting bugs, and using fixed initialization.